horia141/jupiter/docs/concepts/garbage-collection.md

 # Garbage Collection

-Garbage collection is a periodic action you must perform.
-It cleans up tasks and big plans that are completed and otherwise lingering on in the system.
+Garbage collection is a periodic action that cleans up tasks and big plans that are completed and otherwise lingering on in the system.
+It marks them as _archived_, which means they won't appear in various views, or counted in other processes like [task generation](./tasks-generation.md).
+But they don't dissapear for ever, and will always be accessible.

-It needs to be performed weekly usually.
+It currently happens daily without any user intervention.

+There is a log of all the runs, which shows you which entities were archived too.

 In the web app you can find reporting in the `Garbage Collect` left-hand side tab, under _tools_.
 It looks something like this:

 ![Gen](../assets/gc.png)

-After pressing the `Garbage Collect` button, completed inbox tasks and big plans are archived.
-This makes them invisible for most views.
+You can trigger a manual by pressing the `Garbage Collect` button.

 The CLI command is called `gc` and has the same capabilities as the Web App.